Viet Nam

 Non-CO2 emissions

-For the lower end of industrial emissions, we assume that the last historical year (2021) growth rate will continue, and for the upper end we assume average growth rate of the last 5 years (2017-2021) will continue.
+For the lower end of industrial process emissions, we assume that the last historical year (2024) growth rate will continue, and for the upper end we take the GDP growth rate on which the 2025 PDP8 is bases, 10% per year.

 Net-zero target

-Viet Nam's National Climate Change Strategy (NCCS) establishes emission limits for each sector by the year 2050: the energy sector is set at 101 MtCO2e, agriculture at 56 MtCO2e , industrial processes at 20 MtCO2e , and waste at 8 MtCO2e .
+Viet Nam's National Climate Change Strategy (NCCS) establishes emission limits for each sector by the year 2050: the energy sector is set at 101 MtCO2e, agriculture at 56 MtCO2e, industrial processes at 20 MtCO2e, and waste at 8 MtCO2e.
 These sectors collectively will amount to 185 MtCO2e of residual emissions by 2050.
-Additionally, the Vietnamese governments assumes negative emissions from the LULUCF sector of 185 MtCO2e by 2050, resulting in a net zero emissions outcome by 2050.
+Additionally, the Government of Viet Nam assumes negative emissions from the LULUCF sector of 185 MtCO2e by 2050, resulting in a net zero emissions outcome by 2050.
 For this reason, we assume 185 MtCO2e of residual emissions remaining in Viet Nam’s net-zero target year of 2050.

-The NCCS, however, does not explicitly mention the global warming potential (GWP) utilized for estimating emissions.
+However, the NCCS does not explicitly mention the global warming potential (GWP) utilized for estimating emissions.
 According to the NCCS, the percentage reduction targets from BAU emissions for each sector, aiming for net zero by 2050, are as follows: energy sector 91.6%, agriculture 63.1%, industrial processes 84.8%, waste 90.7%, and LULUCF at 90%.
 We have validated these percentage reduction figures against BAU emissions in GWP AR4, as indicated in the Nationally Determined Contributions (NDC) of 2022 (Viet Nam Government, 2022a).
+Therefore, we converted the GWP by applying the five-year average AR4-to-AR5 conversion ratio for each sector, using data from 2016–2020.

 Latest publications